 - Exposure to excessive noise

-If you’re experiencing buzzing, pulsing, or roaring in your ears, we urge you to contact our office for an evaluation with Dr. Gentile and one of our ENT physicians.
+If you’re experiencing buzzing, pulsing, or roaring in your ears, we urge you to contact our office for an evaluation with Dr. Gentile and Dr. Jordan.